Skip to content

 • Enter the guest’s email address

-2. In an active process:
+2. In an active process (for on-the-fly changes):

 • Navigate to the task you want to assign